Patrick Tugwell

 About:

 Patrick holds a Bachelor of Science (B.S.) in Economics from University of North Carolina at Greensboro, a Master of Divinity (M.Div.) from Boston University School of Theology, and a Master of Sacred Theology (S.T.M.) from Yale Divinity School.
-Inspired by scholars like Catherine Albanese and Kate Bowler, and drawing from his own experience in Corporate America, Patrick’s master’s thesis, titled “The Almighty Dollar,” explored the evolution of self-help religiosity in the United States and its enduring cultural legacy since the eighteenth century.
+His academic background includes the fields of constructive theology, biblical criticism, applied ethics, and history of Christianity.
+Inspired by scholars like Catherine Albanese and Kate Bowler and an early career in sales and marketing, Patrick’s master’s thesis, “The Almighty Dollar,” traces the evolution and influence of (Christian) self-help religiosity in the United States since the late eighteenth century.